Rock Lobster: Composition and themes

 The original DB Records single version has a duration of 4:37, and is faster in tempo and more "raw" than the 1979 single version, basically due to lower sound quality and the absence of a bassline.
 It has the same lyrics as the re-recorded version, but with more lines during the sequence that lists marine animals.
-The 1979 version is edited down from the album version, which lasts about seven minutes and contains an additional verse.
+The 1979 single version is edited down from the album version, which lasts about seven minutes and contains an additional verse.

-According to a "Behind the Vinyl" video with B-52's singer Fred Schneider for CHBM-FM, the song was mostly inspired by a nightclub in Atlanta named 2001, where, instead of having a light show, the club featured a slide show with pictures of puppies, babies, and lobsters on a grill.
+According to a Behind the Vinyl video with B-52's singer Fred Schneider for CHBM-FM, the song was mostly inspired by the 2001 Club in Atlanta, where instead of having a light show, the club projected a slide show with pictures of puppies, babies, and lobsters on a grill.

 The song's lyrics describe a beach party while mentioning both real and imagined marine animals ("There goes a dogfish, chased by a catfish, in flew a sea robin, watch out for that piranha, there goes a narwhal, here comes a bikini whale!"), with absurd noises accompanying each, provided by Kate Pierson on the higher-pitched sounds and Cindy Wilson the lower-pitched ones.
-The chorus features Pierson and Wilson singing a long "ahhh" at an ascending pitch, followed by Schneider exclaiming the phrase "rock lobster!".
+The chorus features Pierson and Wilson singing a long "ahhh" at an ascending pitch, followed by Schneider exclaiming "rock lobster!"

-"Rock Lobster" is written in the key of C minor (with a raised fourth in the chorus) and is in common time.
-Instruments used in the music include a baritone-tuned surf-style Mosrite electric guitar, a Farfisa Combo Compact organ, and drums.
+"Rock Lobster" is written in the key of C minor (with the chorus in F minor) and is in common time.
+Instruments used in the music include a baritone-tuned surf-style Mosrite electric guitar, a Farfisa combo organ, and drums.
 Pierson played the song's bassline on a Korg SB-100 synthesizer in the 1979 version.
+Wilson's guitar is uniquely tuned to C-F-x-x-F-F, with the two center strings absent.